 The flying boat Aotearoa ZK-AMA, was the first Allied aircraft on the scene at about 2:30 pm, but found only an oil slick and debris.
 A subsequent air search missed the raiders.

 German treatment of their prisoners was humane and as good as could be expected in the crowded conditions, and those who died were given proper funerals.
-The number of prisoners aboard the German ships caused concern to the German commanders and they decided to release most of them on the tiny island of Emirau, off New Guinea.
+The number of prisoners aboard the German ships caused concern to the German commanders and they decided to release most of them on the tiny island of Emirau, off New Guinea, from which they were rescued on 29 December.
 The remainder, mostly of military age, were transported back to German-occupied Bordeaux in France and eventually to prisoner-of-war camps in Germany.

-Rangitane was one of the largest passenger liners to be sunk during World War 2.
+Rangitane was the largest Allied merchant ship to be sunk by a German surface vessel during the Second World War.

 Evening Post, 4 January 1941, p 8